allantsouza/eLTER-SO-Costs-web-application/README.md

 └── renv.lock # Lock file to capture the state of the R environment
 ```

-## Development in R and `Shiny`
+## Development in R and `Shiny` :man_technologist:
 The web application is coded entirely in the [R programming language](https://www.r-project.org/), with a user interface developed using R [`Shiny`](https://shiny.posit.co/).
 R `Shiny` is a powerful framework for building interactive web applications directly from R scripts, making it an ideal choice for creating accessible and user-friendly tools.

-### Deployed version of the web application :link:
+### Deployed version of the web application :globe_with_meridians:
 You can access the current version of the `Shiny` app [here](https://allantsouza.shinyapps.io/eLTER-SO-costs/).

-### Future Hosting on eLTER Services :rocket:
+### Future hosting on eLTER services portal :motorway:
-Upon completion and thorough testing, this tool will be hosted as part of the eLTER services.
+Upon completion and thorough testing, this tool will be hosted as part of the [eLTER services portal](https://portal.elter.cerit-sc.cz/en).
 This integration aims to provide seamless access and utility for the eLTER community.
 Until then, this repository serves as the primary hub for development, where updates, enhancements, and bug fixes will be continuously pushed.

-### Using `renv` for Reproducible Environments :paperclip:
+## Reproducibility :gear:
 This repository utilizes the [`renv`](https://rstudio.github.io/renv/) package to manage R dependencies, ensuring that everyone working on the project has access to the same package versions.
-This approach guarantees that the project is reproducible, avoiding the "it works on my machine" problem.
 By locking the project to specific versions of R packages, `renv` ensures that the project can be run consistently across different setups and over time.

-#### Why Use `renv`?
-- Reproducibility: Ensures that the R environment is consistent across different machines and over time, making the results reliable and reproducible.
-- Collaboration: Simplifies collaboration by ensuring all contributors are using the same package versions.
-- Isolation: Keeps project dependencies separate from your global R environment, minimizing conflicts between projects.

-#### Getting Started with `renv`
+### Getting started :beginner:
-When you clone this repository for the first time, follow these steps to set up `renv`:
+When you clone or fork this repository for the first time, follow these steps to set up `renv`:

 - Install `renv` (if you haven't already):
 You can install `renv` globally in your R setup using: